UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 > this file will sometimes need updating (e.g. new or deprecated compiler options)

-> again, take a look at the [XXX FAQ](README.4.faq.UE4.HTML5.md) to see if there are any common issues that you might be hitting
+> again, take a look at [this FAQ](README.4.faq.UE4.HTML5.md#common-compiler-issues-when-upgrading-emscripten-toolchain)
+	to see if there are any common issues that you might be hitting

 ##### Engine/Platforms/HTML5/Source/Programs/AutomationTool/HTML5Platform.Automation.cs